Crossover exponents, fractal dimensions and logarithms in Landau-Potts field theories: Introduction

 One way to understand these logarithms goes as follows: for some value $q=q_c$ the scaling dimensions of two or more operators approach the same value and can be linearly combined into their would-be analog at $q_c$ and a logarithmic partner.
 This combination happens precisely for those values $q_c$ in which the operators cannot be distinguished on the basis of symmetry \cite{Vasseur:2013baa}.
-For example, if we are considering the $3$-states Potts model, the operator that measures (the propagation of) four distinct clusters of states cannot be distinguished from the one that measures (the propagation of) three clusters of states.
-In this case one can expect that the scaling dimension of the three and four cluster operators coincide in the limit $q\to 3$, and this is precisely what happens.
-The operator measuring four clusters is lost in the limit, but a new one emerges which has logarithms in its two- and higher point functions.
+For example, if we are considering the limit $q \to 1$ corresponding to the universality class of critical percolations, clusters carry only one quantum number, therefore the operator that measures (the correlations of) two distinct clusters of states, which we call the $2$-cluster operator, has to somehow dissappear in the limit from general $q$.
+In this case, the $2$-cluster operator becomes degenerate and combines with the singlet operator that measures the energy.
+Even if the $2$-cluster operator is lost in the limit, a new operator emerges from the combination which has logarithms in its two- and higher point functions \cite{vjs}.
 The construction of observables that are actually capable of evidencing the logarithmic behavior in the correlation is a whole new problem \cite{Tan2020,Ziff2020}.
 Insofar, a well-crafted observable has been proposed and measured for the case $q\to 1$ \cite{vjs,Gori:2017cyq}, and is known to be relevant for the universality class to which (bond) percolations belong \cite{PhysRevB.41.9183,2000PhRvL..85.4104N}.
 We argue, however, that similar observables can be constructed for arbitrary values of $q$ making room to several possible new numerical investigations of logarithmic critical behaviors \cite{Tan2020,Ziff2020}.

 Having mentioned the case of the percolations, it is worth discussing some further point which are relevant for few special values of $q$.
 Following literally the discussion on permutation invariance, the only values of $q$ allowed are the integers bigger than or equal to two.
 Using a representation due to Fortuin-Kasteleyn \cite{Fortuin:1971dw}, it is however possible to rewrite the partition function of the lattice Potts model in such a way that it makes sense for arbitrary (continuous) values of $q$.
 On a similar note, it is possible to show that the limit $q\to 1$ coincides with the model of bond percolations, and thus at criticality covers the corresponding universality class \cite{PhysRevLett.35.327}, which remains a conformal field theory \cite{Gori:2015rta}.
 Another interesting limit is the one for $q\to 0$, which is known to correspond to a model of random clusters describing spanning trees and forests (depending on how the limit is taken) \cite{Jacobsen:2003qp,Deng:2006ur,2007PhRvL..98c0602D}.
 On the field theory side, the above two limits are not straightforwardly accessible from the point of view of the degrees of freedom (they would correspond to having either no fields, or a negative number).
 Even though there are mechanisms to create the appropriate number of fields using fermions \cite{Caracciolo:2004hz}, and thus describe the correct physics, the simplest option is to just compute any physical quantity (such as critical exponents) as a function of $q$ and take the limits $q\to 0$ and $q\to 1$ at the end.
 In this sense, the limit $q\to 1$ of the field theory is known to represent the universality class of percolations, while $q\to 0$ is believed to represent the universality class of spanning forests and trees.